-Human and infrastructure resources
+6.1 Human and Infrastructure resources

 The merSETA has a national footprint and operates in the seven regional offices that cover all the nine provinces.
-This is critical in the implementation of its various national, regional and sectorial initiatives.
+This is critical in the implementation of its various national, regional, and sectorial initiatives.
 The staff in the regional offices play a critical role in stakeholder engagement and liaison, implementation of programmes and projects and the monitoring of implementation.
 To effectively implement its strategy, continuously skilling and development of the merSETA staff is key in ensuring that they have the competencies to implement projects, programmes and systems supporting the new strategy.

-The merSETA will conduct an organisational review to determine the adequacy of the current organisational functions, structure, systems and staff establishment for implementation of its strategy.
-The merSETA has made the decision to make further investment in the ICT infrastructure to ensure that the most relevant and latest technology is in place to support merSETA's enterprise content management system, as well as to govern and manage its data, records and knowledge assets.
+The merSETA will is currently undergoing an organisational transformation process to determine the adequacy of the current organisational functions, structure, systems, and staff establishment for implementation of its strategy.
+The merSETA has made the decision to make further investment in the ICT infrastructure, to ensure that the relevant, latest technology is in place to support the merSETA enterprise content management system, as well as to govern and manage its data, records, and knowledge assets.
 This is critical in positioning the merSETA for the digital driven 4IR era.
+Programme Phetogo, the merSETA digital transformation programme is expected to strengthen technology and enterprise architecture, data and information management, knowledge management, records management, and business process management.